Jaeger-LeCoultre Powermatic 14ct 1948 – Ist Edition!

 VGWL Lifetime Authenticity Guarantee

-It is becoming popular again for watch manufacturers to include a ‘Power Reserve Indicator’** on some of their more sophisticated automatic watches, and fantastically useful they are too, in allowing one to know when a watch is running low on power.
+It is becoming popular again for watch manufacturers to include a ‘Power Reserve Indicator’** on some of their more sophisticated automatic watches.
+And fantastically useful they are too, in allowing one to know when a watch is running low on power.
 This helps avoid unnecessary winding of a watch, simply because one feels it may be running low on power.
 Conversely, it also encourages one to wind the watch when it is running out of power, avoiding the watch stopping and losing track of time.
-Note – automatic movements help to maintain the performance of a watch because a movement is generally better at maintaining its accuracy when it is fully wound, or at least two thirds fully wound.
+Note – winding automatic movements helps to maintain the performance of a watch because a movement is generally better at maintaining its accuracy when it is fully wound, or at least two thirds fully wound.

 Introduced in late 1948, the Calibre 481 evolved from the very first automatic movement from Jaeger-LeCoultre, the JLC Calibre 476.
 Like the Cal.
 476, the Cal.
 481 features a bumper winding mechanism, meaning the rotor bounces between springs in an arc of around 270 degrees.
 The JLC Cal.
 481 was the first watch from Jaeger-LeCoultre with a power reserve meter and although the movement has been considerably updated, the product line has continued today, along with the names Powermatic and Reserve De Marche.